elaraproject/elara-hub/content/elara-hub-index.md

 ## The Vision

+Project Elara is a unified mission of many committed people to share knowledge, improve the lives of others, and gift our work to the world.

-Project Elära is a project to create **a world worthy of human dignity** through the spirit of collaboration and openness.
+We want to create **a world worthy of human dignity** through the spirit of collaboration and openness.

 We gather people together to work on **open research and open technologies** that benefit everyone.